Deepti1206/deepti1206.github.io/docs/index.md

 ![skim_2](https://github.com/Deepti1206/deepti1206.github.io/blob/main/docs/images/Skim_2.png)
 Output code link

-Th output tells us the n_missing values in the given data against each variables.
+The output tells us the n_missing values in the given data against each variables.
 We need to either fill this missing values or remove it, so that our model can fit into the data.

 ```
 #Data Cleaning & Transformation